ulyssa/iamb/docs/iamb.5.md

 **message_user_color** (type: boolean)
 > Defines whether or not the message body is colored like the username.

+**notifications** (type: notifications object)
+> Configures push-notifications, which are delivered as desktop
+> notifications if available.
+> *enabled* `true` to enable the feature, defaults to `false`.
+> *show_message* to show the message in the desktop notification.
+Defaults
+> to `true`.
+Messages are truncated beyond a small length.
+> The notification _rules_ are stored server side, loaded once at startup,
+> and are currently not configurable in iamb.
+In other words, you can
+> simply change the rules with another client.

 **image_preview** (type: image_preview object)
 > Enable image previews and configure it.
 An empty object will enable the
 > feature with default settings, omitting it will disable the feature.